omeatai/Javascript-Tutorial/README.md

 +ARRAYS

+<details>
+  <summary>1.
+Creating an Array</summary>

 Arrays are a special kind of objects, with numbered indexes.
 Arrays use numbered indexes, while objects use named indexes.

-<details>
-  <summary>1 Creating an Array</summary>

 ```js
 const cars = ["Saab", "Volvo", "BMW"];